You are here

 All applications from educators who hold credentials in other states/countries will be evaluated based on the documentation provided in the application, including educator preparation program, official transcripts, licensure history and work experience.
 Thus, please be sure to include all requested information and complete all requested fields within the application.
 Generally speaking:

-Professional License: If an applicant meets the requirements for a Colorado license and has at least three consecutive years of full-time, licensed experience in the past seven years in the state in which they were licensed, Colorado likely will issue a professional-level (5-year) license.
+Professional License: If an applicant meets the requirements for a Colorado license and has at least three years' full-time, licensed experience in the past seven years in the state in which they were licensed, Colorado likely will issue a professional-level (5-year) license.

 Initial License: Those who meet the requirements with less than three years of full-time, licensed experience likely will receive an initial-level (3-year) license.

 Interim Authorization: An Interim Authorization is issued to a first-time applicant who holds or is eligible to hold a license in another state, but who does not have the three or more years of full-time, licensed experience (as detailed above) or who has not demonstrated content mastery via the Colorado State Board of Education-approved content exam(s) for those endorsement area(s) -- or both -- thereby allowing the candidate to work in Colorado schools while also giving him/her a year’s time to prepare for and take the required exam(s).
 An interim authorization may be renewed only once.
 Upon successful completion of the content exam(s), an applicant may then apply for an initial license.

 Please note: Interim Authorizations cannot be issued to applicants applying for Special Services Provider (SSP) licenses; these educators must fully meet requirements for an initial or professional license.